 Shopping for your next fragrance can be a tricky business; after all, with so many to choose from, how do you decide?
-Let our guide to fragrance strengths and fragrance types help you figure out what perfume or aftershave you should go for next!
+Our guide to fragrance strengths and types, with our easy-to-use fragrance wheel, will help you figure out which fragrance you’d like to try next.

 Fresh fragrances usually comprise of citrus, water and green notes.
 This means they have refreshing, zesty and vibrant smells.
 Citrus-based fragrances are usually created with lemon, mandarin and bergamot, while water fragrances are made with aquatic notes like sea spray; think L’Eau d’Issey by Issey Miyake, or Acqua di Gio by Armani.

 Fresh green fragrances are often reminiscent of herbal and leafy scents for a crisp, uplifting smell.
 They can sometimes be referred to as aromatic fougère fragrances, created with notes of lavender, rosemary or basil.

 Floral fragrances are one of the most popular families, and one of the broadest.
 Any fragrance that has a sweet and flowery scent will belong under this family, using notes such as roses, jasmine, lilies and peonies.

 Floral fragrances can range from being light and delicate, to more complex and intense.

 Oriental fragrances are warm, sweet and even a little spicy.
 A more luxurious fragrance family, oriental fragrances vary from floral oriental, soft oriental and woody oriental.

 Perfumes and aftershaves in this family are rich and sensual, often made with interesting notes of cardamom, cinnamon, vanilla alongside the likes of jasmine, orchid and orange blossom.